ymolists/website/src/routes/blog/prebuilds.md

   export const prerender = true;
 </script>

-Once your development environment is freed from manual setup procedures it can do work even while you are not.
+Once your developer environment is freed from manual setup procedures it can do work even while you are not.
 We call this continuous development.

-A while ago Sven described the idea of [development environment as code](/blog/dev-env-as-code).
-His main point: instead of using outdated README files that describe how to set up our development environment we should have executable, replicable and version-controlled descriptions thereof.
+A while ago Sven described the idea of [developer environment as code](/blog/dev-env-as-code).
+His main point: instead of using outdated README files that describe how to set up our developer environment we should have executable, replicable and version-controlled descriptions thereof.
 In such a dev-environment as code world, on-boarding new team members/contributors is dead easy, going back to an old branch becomes a breeze (that old setup you had a year ago is now easy to restore) and playing with a new project becomes a joy.
 All those situations are very much _direct use_ scenarios; you set up a dev-environment using code which you as a developer use straight away.

 However, a machine-reproducible version of your development setup enables another powerful capability: your dev-environment can already checkout the latest code, download dependencies and build everything.
 Once you actually open your IDE, everything’s ready for you.
 No more siting there and watching ~~paint dry~~ yarn download the internet.